 Not only that but if you neglect your Nespresso machine cleaning then you can also get a build-up of bacteria, mould and yeast on the espresso washer plate and the inside nozzle.

 These are the areas where your coffee gets brewed and then dispensed into your cup, so a top tip is to clean your machine after each use by removing the spent capsules.
 Then run water through the flow system so that it’s ready for when you next want to use it.

-Then on a regular basis, every couple of months, use a cleaning capsule such as those from Caffenu to properly clean your brewing chamber and make sure all the build-up is being removed (don’t forget to strip the used Caffenu capsule and put the plastic in recycling though!).
+Then on a regular basis, every couple of months, use a cleaning capsule such as the Clean Bean system from Cafetto to properly clean your brewing chamber and make sure all the build-up is being removed.

 Not only will regular Nespresso machine cleaning help ensure the longevity of your machine, but it will also ensure the perfect mug of capsule coffee each and every brew!